Setup API Access to Palo Alto Networks VM-Series¶

 |Router name (Optional)||Specify the firewall virtual Router name you wish the Controller to program.
 If left unspecified, the Controller programs the Panorama template’s first router.|

 - Panorama can be configured even when there is no VM-Series associated with a FireNet gateway.
-However in such case, the egress subnet is not decided, therefore egress route cannot be added.
+However in such case, the egress subnet is not decided, therefore the egress route cannot be added.
 Once the first VM-Series instance is launched and is in sync with Panorama, the egress route will be automatically added.

-- When all VM-Series are disassociated from a FireNet gateway, Panorama still maintains the configuration, unless user removes the configuration from Panorama.
+- When all VM-Series are disassociated from a FireNet gateway, Panorama still maintains the configuration, unless the user removes the configuration from Panorama.

-- When Panorama is configured, the associated will show vendor as “Palo Alto Panorama”.
-Click “Show” will use the same access account and password to access firewall and retrieve route information.
+- When Panorama is configured, the associated will show the vendor as “Palo Alto Panorama”.
+Clicking “Show” will use the same access account and password to access firewall and retrieve route information.
 To enable this, you need to configure admin role and user (same name and password as configured for Panorama itself) in the template in Panorama.